today's work

 -

 Dave, I’m always afraid of putting stress on the entrance/exit of the servo linkage while bending them, causing damage to the gasket.
 I use another pair of holders on the exit to ensure I don’t.
 You make it look easy and unnecessary.
 Also, I’ve never seen you slip that cut out WTC on when you bend the linkage.
-That’s a new one on me.Last edited by Das Boot; 06-26-2025, 04:24 AM.“Of the 40,000 men who served on German submarines, 30,000 never returned.”Comment
+That’s a new one on me.Last edited by Das Boot; 06-26-2025, 03:24 AM.Of the approximately 40,000 men who served on U-boats in WWII, it is estimated that around 28,000 to 30,000 lost their lives.Comment

 -